 Preparing your resume

 We now ask you to upload your cover letter and resume.
-These should be prepared with free/open-source software tools.
+These should be typeset in LaTeX and prepared with free/open-source software tools.
 Do this with care because the way you write and typeset your letter and resume will give our mentors indications of how well you use software tools.
 Feel free to ask us for further guidance on this.
 Your cover letter should be specific to the Institute and should outline your goals from the internship, and will be key in getting you paired with a mentor.
 If you have various far-flung interests, you should mention them.

 These are written in LaTeX using style sheets that Rowan Nadon has helped us develop.
 The LaTeX source of this sample resume available for you to adapt.
 Note that if building this on a debian/ubuntu distribution you might need to install the latex extra packages with an instruction like

 sudo apt install texlive-latex-recommended texlive-latex-extra